evepug/SurRidgeBambooCoral/README.md

 Running 'Fig1and9_chla.ipynb.ipynb' in Jupyter Notebook will create a new folder called 'figures' in your directory (if it doesn't exist already) and generate Figures 1 and 9 from the main text as individual .pdf files.

-All R code and datasets required to reproduce the MixSIAR endmember mixing analysis are located in the 'MixSIAR_mixingmodel' folder-please see the README file in that directory for further details.
+All R code and datasets required to reproduce the MixSIAR endmember mixing analysis are located in the 'R_MixSIAR_mixingmodel' folder-please see the README file in that directory for further details.